GaryChengld/microservices-examples/rest/vertx-https/README.md

-## This is Reactive restful service example build on vert.x
+## Example of https reactive restful service on vert.x

 ### Local